 Robbery Law Info

-State code ß 3-401 sets the definitions for terms related to robbery crimes.
+State code § 3-401 sets the definitions for terms related to robbery crimes.
 Robbery is defined as taking property away from another person through use of violence, force or the threat of violence or force.
-Code ß 3-401(d) defines property as “anything of value,” which can include the following and more:
+Code § 3-401(d) defines property as “anything of value,” which includes but is not limited to the following:

 - Real estate